CRosenauer/Graduate-Student-Admissions-System/README.md

  * Storing domestic and international students in seperate amd mergable linked lists.

  * Automatic student loading from text files.

  * Manual insertion of students.

- * Searching outputs of students based on name, CGPA, research score, and application ID.
+ * Searching outputs of studentsbased on name, CGPA, research score, and application ID.

  * Removing students by name.

  * Removing the most and least qualified students from database.

 Once merged the system can output students based on CGPA and research